maximeraafat/BlenderNeRF/README.md

 Open this [COLAB notebook](https://drive.google.com/file/d/1Fbd985Bfj7BrTgriwmOKkuh-J40JjYHK/view?usp=sharing) (also downloadable [here](https://gist.github.com/maximeraafat/122a63c81affd6d574c67d187b82b0b0))and follow the instructions.

 Unfortunately, NeRF is not capable of predicting images with a transparent background : NeRF predicts for each pixel a color and a density.
-A transparent background would mean an invalid density value, therefore explaining the monochrome background color.
-If you want to remove the background, you can apply a simple Blender mask which removes pixel values above or below a certain color threshold.
+A transparent background would result in an invalid density value, therefore explaining the monochrome background color.
+If you want to remove the background, you can apply a simple Blender mask to your predicted images, to remove pixel values above or below a certain color threshold.

 ## Upcoming
-* If SOF and TOC, if frames with the same properties were already rendered, possibilty to copy the already rendered frames to the dataset, instead of rendering them again
+* For SOF and TOC, if frames have already been rendered, enable the possibilty to copy the already rendered frames to the dataset instead of rendering them again
 * Support for previous blender versions
-* TOC setting (version 2.0)
+* TOC setting (add-on release version 2.0)
-* COS setting (version 3.0)
+* COS setting (add-on release version 3.0)
 * Support for other NeRF implementations, for example [Torch NGP](https://github.com/ashawkey/torch-ngp)?
 <!--
 * Extend add-on to Blender Market?